 Comment, Threats in the Line of Duty: Police Officers and the First Amendment in State v.
 Valdivia and Connecticut v.
 DeLoreto

 28 Harvard Journal of Law & Public Policy 307

-Criminality and the English Common Law Imagination in the 18th and 19th Centuries (under contract, Edinburgh University Press, 2020).
+Criminality and the English Common Law Imagination in the 18th and 19th Centuries (forthcoming, Edinburgh University Press, 2020).

 Peer-Reviewed Journals and Book Chapters

 “Adultery, Criminality, and the Fiction of the King’s Body,” in Fictional Discourse and the Law (forthcoming, Routledge, 2019).